Rainbow-Dreamer/Ideal-Piano/User Manuals/English/User Instructions (Read me first!).md

 Other way: Change the parameter `background_image` in the settings file to the path of the background image you want to set, save it and reopen Ideal Piano.
 For other parameters, please refer to the setup manual.

+You can adjust the transparency of background image by setting the config parameter `background_opacity` from 0 to 255 (transparent to non-transparent).

 ## What do the buttons on the main screen do?